mdmitry01/WinRes/README.md

 To build the WinRes app:

 1. Open this project in Xcode
+2. Increase the version number if needed.
+See how to do it here: https://stackoverflow.com/a/47945146
-2. In the menu bar, go to `Product` > `Archive`
+3. In the menu bar, go to `Product` > `Archive`
-3. In the `Archives` window that opens, select the version you want and click `Distribute App`
+4. In the `Archives` window that opens, select the version you want and click `Distribute App`
-4. Select `Copy App` as the distribution method
+5. Select `Copy App` as the distribution method
-5. Choose a name and location, then click `Export`
+6. Choose a name and location, then click `Export`
-6. Use the Disk Utility to create a `dmg` file from the `app` file you created in the previous step, see how to do so [here](https://kb.parallels.com/en/123895)
+7. Use the Disk Utility to create a `dmg` file from the `app` file you created in the previous step, see how to do so [here](https://kb.parallels.com/en/123895)

 ## Why